 A Guide to All the Netflix Shows That Have Been Canceled (and Why)

 Ever since Netflix started debuting original series in 2012, the streaming giant has been adding shows at a rapid-fire rate.
 The platform also has been renewing the vast majority of them — until now, that is.

-The streamer is finally starting to look a bit more like a traditional TV network by implementing a model that keeps the most successful shows and does away with some of the less fortunate contenders.
+The streamer is finally starting to look a bit more like a traditional TV network, implementing a model that keeps the most successful shows and does away with some of the less fortunate contenders.
 Within the span of a month last year, the streamer pulled the plug on Baz Luhrmann’s pricey hip-hop drama The Get Down, The Wachowskis' globe-spanning sci-fi series Sense8 and Nasty Gal founder Sophia Amoruso’s semi-biographical comedy Girlboss.
 Most recently, Netflix made its swiftest cancellation yet when it canceled its Naomi Watts drama Gyspy only six weeks after the show's debut.

 Surprising many in the industry, the cancelations came amid remarks made by Netflix CEO Reed Hastings in a CNBC interview at the Code Conference in Rancho Palos Verdes, Calif. in May 2017, speaking about the company's track record.
 "Our hit ratio is way too high right now," he said.
 "I'm always pushing the content team, ‘We have to take more risk, you have to try more crazy things,’ because we should have a higher cancel rate overall."

 A month later, at the Produced By conference held on the Fox lot in June, the company’s chief content officer Ted Sarandos also addressed the topic last summer at the Produced By conference.
 “Relative to what you spent, are people watching it?" he said in a conversation with Jerry Seinfeld, whose show Comedians in Cars Getting Coffee is moving from Crackle to Netflix next season.
 “A big, expensive show for a huge audience is great.
 A big, expensive show for a tiny audience is hard, even in our model, to make that work very long.”

 Below, The Hollywood Reporter looks at the handful of Netflix shows that have received the ax and examines why they didn't make the cut.